diogotcorreia/master-thesis/docs/content/ch03-method.typ

 this degree project, along with how they are fit for this work.
 Firstly, @method:research-process describes the research method used to answer the established research questions.
-Secondly, @method:data-collection goes over how the dataset used for
+Then, @method:data-collection goes over how the dataset used for
 @rq-widespread was obtained and its characteristics.
-Finally, @method:evaluation goes over how the results given by the accompanying tool were evaluated.

 == Research Process <method:research-process>